Renewing Romania's European Project: Formation

 On 31 May 2022, Dacian Cioloș, along with four other MEPs, resigned from the Save Romania Union (USR), criticizing the leadership of the party: "We do not see in the USR leadership either the desire or the maturity to accept the mistakes of the past and to change a direction that leads the party to political irrelevance".
 Cioloș and his supporters then announced the formation of a new party, more specifically "Renewing Romania's European Project" (or "REPER" for short).
 This announcement was met with waves of irony stemming from prominent USR members, including Bucharest Sector 1 mayor Clotilde Armand, former Justice Minister Stelian Ion, and Cosette Chichirău, as well as incumbent party president Cătălin Drulă or former party president Dan Barna.

-Until the party's first congress, the party will be led by Dragoș Pîslaru and Ramona Strugariu as acting/ad interim co-presidents.
+Until the party's first congress, the party was led by Dragoș Pîslaru and Ramona Strugariu as acting/ad interim co-presidents.
 Cioloș chose not to hold a position within the party leadership.